For more information on the Northeast Iowa Food Bank, or to ask a question not listed below, please contact us!

 For after-hour groups, you will enter the Front Office door unless the Group Coordinator says differently.

-At the Cedar Vally Food Pantry, you can come once a month, Monday through Thursday, to shop (pick out your groceries).
-Additionally, you can come once a week on Friday for our Produce and Perishables days.
+At the Cedar Valley Food Pantry, you can come twice a month, Monday through Friday, to shop (pick out your groceries).

 A Food Bank, such as the Northeast Iowa Food Bank, solicits, collects, stores, and distributes large quantities of food products to food programs, such as food pantries and soup kitchens.
 There are only 6 food banks in Iowa.
 A food pantry provides three-to-five-day food packages directly to families and individuals who have a place to live but not enough food.
 These packages are designed to provide nutritionally balanced, simple meals.
 Food pantries are a key source of emergency food for low-income families, the working poor, and for those whose food stamp benefits are exhausted.
 Many food pantries provide additional services, such as clothing and referrals to social service agencies.
 A soup kitchen prepares food provided by the Food Bank into nutritious meals for people who are often homeless.
 For some people, the soup kitchen meal is their only meal of the day.